xta0/xta0.me/_posts/2025-01-08-GenAI-Stable-Diffusion-VAE.md

 <img class="md-img-center" src="{{site.baseurl}}/assets/images/2025/01/sd-ae-02.png">

-- The **encoder** compress the input data into a "latent-space" representation, which is a low-dimensional space that captures the essential features of the input data.
+- The **encoder** compresses the input data into a "latent-space" representation, which is a low-dimensional space that captures the essential features of the input data.
 - The **bottleneck** layer is the smallest layer that holds the compressed representation
 - The **decoder** reconstructs the input data from the compressed representation